KevinA2505/VastVoid/README.md

 reducing the star's own supply.
 This mechanism lays the groundwork for constructing a Dyson Sphere that continuously harvests stellar energy for the faction's fleet.

+### Free Explorers flagship and portals

+The Free Explorers capital ship now appears as a round gray disk with a black edge and a neutral gray aura.
+Four missile turrets are mounted at the cardinal points.
+These launch homing missiles that deal 20% extra damage but travel 20% slower than standard versions.
+Each missile detonates after a short lifetime, producing a very small blast radius.

+Three pairs of green portals also accompany the flagship.
+Half of each pair spawns nearby while the distant counterpart is placed farther away.
+Members of the Free Explorers use them freely, but other factions must pay 10 credits per teleport.